Ecma-TC54/ECMA-428/README.md

-# ECMA-xxx-CLE (Common Lifecycle Enumeration Specification)
+# ECMA-428 (Common Lifecycle Enumeration Specification)

 This repository hosts the work-in-progress technical specification for **Common Lifecycle Enumeration (CLE)**, which is being developed under Ecma International's **Technical Committee 54 (TC54)**.
 CLE addresses the growing need for a consistent and interoperable mechanism to represent lifecycle stages.
 As software supply chain management becomes increasingly critical, the ability to reliably communicate lifecycle information across diverse ecosystems is essential for improving security, compliance, and overall efficiency.